ScilifelabDataCentre/OrderPortal/README.md

 Background
 ----------

-The OrderPortal system allows basically any type of form-based submission of information.
+The OrderPortal system allows nearly any type of form-based submission of information.
 It was designed to work for any type of service facility that handles discrete orders or project proposals, reports, etc.

 The OrderPortal system was originally created to satisfy the needs of the [National Genomics Infrastructure (NGI) Sweden](https://ngisweden.scilifelab.se/),